amunro93/PIDBox/README.md

 ## Onshape

 ### Updates
-(WED,FEB 14) This will be the shape of are sides for the PIDBox.
+(WED,FEB 14) These shapes will make up the shape of are PIDBox.

+(FRI,MAR 5) This is the shape of are box without any parts.

+(Thu,MAR 25) This is are wheel.

 #### Images

 ### Completed Projects
 ### Images